SeldonIO/alibi-detect/README.md

 #### TensorFlow and PyTorch support

 The drift detectors support TensorFlow and PyTorch backends.
+Alibi Detect does however not install PyTorch for you.
+Check the [PyTorch docs](https://pytorch.org/) how to do this.
 Example:

 ```python
 from alibi_detect.cd import MMDDrift